 How To Access Your Layers & Groups

 After you’ve created your groups, you’ll be able to easily access them by clicking the Layers & Groups icon in the left corner of the new bottom sidebar (looks like a stack of papers).
-You’ll notice two tabs within the Layers & Groups menu that are named fittingly: a Layers tab and a Group tab.
+You’ll notice two tabs within the Layers & Groups menu that are named fittingly: a Groups tab and a Layers tab.

 The Layers tab will show every single layer involved in your photo, design, or collage.
 Clicking on them will highlight the corresponding layer within your project and bring up its respective Properties menu for further editing.